Archives

 Simon Herbert visits with Barbara Curry, a UCLA Professional Programs and MFA screenwriting alum, whose writing credits include The Boy Next Door, She-Hulk: Attorney at Law, Bosch: Legacy, Anything for Love and Interrogation.
 Barbara was as an Assistant U.S. Attorney in downtown Los Angeles for nearly a decade, working in the Major Violent Crimes Unit on federal cases that included murder-for-hire, prison murder, racketeering, arson, kidnapping, and bank robbery–that is, until Hollywood literally came calling.

-In part one of our podcast with Sacha Gervasi, Sacha discusses the rerelease of Anvil!
+Sacha Gervasi discusses the rerelease of Anvil!
 The Story of Anvil, his brilliant and timeless heavy metal documentary about the cost of refusing to give up on your dream.
 Sacha has built his career on the belief that if there’s something true in your heart, a story that you must tell, then you just can’t fail.
 Anvil!
 The Story of Anvil, which rereleases on 215 screens next week, is about the bravery and reality of being an artist.
 And it asks the question, What is success?
 Is success about money?
 Is success about external things?
 Or is success about being true to your passion and following it no matter what?
+In part 2 of our discussion with Sacha, we take a deeper look into his career.

 Join Professional Programs instructors Chris Kyle and Simon Herbert as they pick the brain of Ed Solomon, writer of all of the Bill and Ted movies, the Now You See Me franchise, HBO’s Mosaic series, Levity, Men in Black and many more.
 Learn what Ed believes a screenwriter’s role is on set, why every movie has its own structure, why he took his name off X-Men, and — after having a major motion picture released in each of the last five decades — his plans for the future.